run-ai/docs/docs/developer/inference/submit-via-yaml.md

 ```

+##  Submit Inference Jobs Allocating Fractions of a GPU

-Jobs with Fractions requires a change in the above YAML.
+Jobs with Fractions require a change in the above YAML.
 Specifically, the limits section:

 ``` yaml